Skip to content

 CTA Board Question: “How do you test and monitor agent quality?”

 Model answer: “We test at three levels.
 First, manual testing in Conversation Preview during development to validate topic routing and action execution.
 Second, batch testing in Testing Center before deployment to simulate hundreds of scenarios and catch regressions.
 Third, production monitoring via Agent Health Monitoring dashboards tracking error rate, latency, and deflection rate at 5-minute intervals.
-We also use Utterance Analysis to identify unhandled intents and feed those back into topic design.
+We also run Utterance Analysis to identify unhandled intents and feed those back into topic design.
 The Command Centre gives leadership a unified view across all agents.”

 CTA Scenario Use Cases